Dealing With Medical Emergencies

 - Anything you or your family may require for conditions such as diabetes, a heart condition, or a severe allergy.

-Keep a kit in your house and in your car, in case you need it when you are away from home.
+Keep a first aid kit in your house and in your car, in case you need it when you are away from home.
 Don't forget to refurbish your car kit yearly, as well as the one in your home.

-Special note: If you live in an area prone to earthquakes, hurricanes, flooding, or other natural disasters, keep three days' worth of water (estimate a half gallon per person per day), nonperishable food (especially canned or dried products that don't need to be cooked), a first-aid kit, a manual can opener, water purification tablets, flashlights, and other essentials in a watertight container.
+Prepare for a possible emergency: If you live in an area prone to earthquakes, hurricanes, flooding, or other natural disasters, keep three days' worth of water (estimate a half gallon per person per day), nonperishable food (especially canned or dried products that don't need to be cooked), a first-aid kit, a manual can opener, water purification tablets, flashlights, and other essentials in a watertight container.
 Put this container in a location you'll be able to reach in the event of a disaster.
 Check and update the contents twice a year.

 Learn CPR (cardiopulmonary resuscitation).
 The American Red Cross and American Heart Association, along with local fire departments and some hospitals, offer short courses in CPR techniques.
 Taking the time to learn CPR can mean the difference between life and death.
 The Red Cross also offers first aid classes in English and Spanish and gives safety classes for children and babysitters.